Just-Curieous/EXP-Bench/README.md

 All commands should be executed from this directory.
 To run the evaluation and judging pipelines, simply build the Docker image and execute the corresponding scripts provided below.

+Details of our dataset are available in the `dataset/` directory.

 ## Setup Docker image
 Note: There may be a few python packages missing that need to be installed manually.
 Also make sure Python 3.12.4 is installed (conda is best, which we show below).
 ```bash